react-static/react-static/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 - [ ] My change requires a change to the documentation.
   - [ ] I have updated the documentation accordingly.
-- [ ] My changes have test around them
+- [ ] My changes have tests around them